martinthong125/tech-buddy/README.md

    1. Docker desktop
    2. Github desktop
 1. Which AI tool to use?
-   1. Bing Chat
+   1. Copilot
+   2. Gemini
-   2. ChatGPT
+   3. ChatGPT
 1. Document your learning
    1. Create a new gmail account, for everything tech
    2. Create a github account to showcase your skills